top of page

 Summary

-The science of heat extraction
+The science of whole-body cryotherapy

-There are only three important variables that govern the effectiveness of heat extraction during cryotherapy.
+There are only three important variables that govern the effectiveness of heat extraction during whole-body cryotherapy.
 They are:

 1. Skin Exposure.
 How much skin is in contact with the cold media?